 Commencement is a time of celebration, commemoration, and recognition of our graduates’ accomplishments.
-We strive to ensure each student and guest has an exceptional experience while visiting our campus for commencement, so do not hesitate to contact us with any questions you may have.
-We are honored to be a part of this special day for our students and their guests and are here to help in any way we can.
+We strive to ensure each student has an exceptional experience.
+We are honored to be a part of this special day for our students and their families.
+Please don’t hesitate to contact us with any questions you may have.

 8:30 a.m.–5:00 p.m.